fangzheng354/bimu/README.md

 This is the implementation of the embedding models described in:

- *[Bilingual Learning of Multi-sense Embeddings with Discrete Autoencoders](http://arxiv.org/pdf/1603.09128)*.
+ *[Bilingual Learning of Multi-sense Embeddings with Discrete Autoencoders](http://anthology.aclweb.org/N/N16/N16-1160.pdf)*.
 Simon Šuster, Ivan Titov and Gertjan van Noord.
-To appear at NAACL, 2016.
+NAACL, 2016. *[bibtex](http://anthology.aclweb.org/N/N16/N16-1160.bib)*

 The individual similarity scores, presented as averages in the paper, are reported in [appendix](appendix/).